 Redflare wondered fleetingly, despite his earlier thoughts, what it would be like to be able to use himself to predict what underhanded sneakiness his enemies would be up to.

 "I just wish I hadn't had to expose my friends to this," he said.
-"It wasn't the first time that thought had hit.
+It wasn't the first time that thought had hit.
 "They got sucked into this and it wasn't even them the Circle wanted.
 Dace was even killed--temporarily, yes, but you get the idea--just because hiring his crew was a convenient way to get their hands on me."

 Dumont shook her head.